On the motive of a commutative algebraic group: Consequences

-be the unique extension of $\alpha_G$ compatible with comultiplication. \end{definition} If $G$ is semiabelian, then this definition agrees with the old one.
+be the unique extension of $\alpha_G$ compatible with comultiplication. \end{definition} If $G$ is semiabelian, then this definition agrees with the old one. \begin{lemma} Let $k$ be perfect, $G$ a smooth connected commutative groups scheme over $k$.
+Let $G^{sa}$ be its semi-abelian part.
+Then

-\begin{lemma} If $G$ is unipotent, then $\Mof(G)=0$. \end{lemma} \begin{proof}It suffices to consider the case where $k$ is algebraically closed.
+are isomorphisms.
+In particular, $M(G)$ and $\Mof(G)$ vanish if $G$ is unipotent. \end{lemma} \begin{proof} It suffices to consider the case where $k$ is algebraically closed.
+We consider the sequence

+with $G^u$ unipotent and $G^{sa}$ semiabelian.
+As $\Mof$ is exact, we need to show that $\Mof(G^u)$ vanishes.
 The unipotent group $G$ has a filtration with associated graded components isomorphic to $\Ga$.
 As $\Mof$ is exact, it suffices to consider $G=\Ga$.
 By definition